gbirke/rememberme/README.md

  ```

 ## Updating from Version 1.x
+The first you'll have to do is update the result checking of the `Authenticator::login` method.
+It no longer returns a boolean/the credentials, but instead returns a result object that must
+be queried for success, failure and credentials.
+See the example for how it is done.

 If you did subclass `Authenticator` with a custom `createToken` method, you need to
 implement your token generation in a custom class that implements `TokenInterface`
 and pass it as a constructor argument.
-Otherwise, there is nothing to do when updating.

 The less secure pseudo-random tokens of the old version will be replaced by more secure
 tokens whenever a login occurs.
 For better security (and less convenience of your users)